shaxbee/timestamps/README.md

 # timestamps

-A webserver to access time stamps from scripts
+A webserver to access time stamps from scripts.

 To run enter the following:
 ```
+Ensure minikube is running
 $ sh build.sh
 $ sh deploy.sh
-$ sh endpoint.sh
+$ sh endpoints_deploy.sh
+Open 127.0.0.1:8000
 ```

 ## The API: